-Resolution No. 216 (12/22): Visit to Jerusalem: Shariah Objectives and Rulings 528 Resolutions and Recommendations of the 23rd Session of the Council of the International Islamic Fiqh Academy (al-Madinah al-Munawwarah, Kingdom of Saudi Arabia \cdot 19-23 Ṣafar 1440/28 October - 1 November 2018) 529 Resolution No. 217 (1/23): Young Girls Marriage between the Right of the Guardian, the Girl's Welfare, and the Extent of the Government's Authority in its Prevention or Restriction, from Shariah Perspective Resolution No. 218 (2/23): Rulings on Insolvency and Bankruptcy in Shariah and Contemporary Systems (Continuation to the Previous Resolution) Resolution No. 219 (3/23): Invalidators of Fasting in the Field of Therapeutics(Continuation to the Previous Resolution) Resolution No. 220 (4/23): Clitoral Hood Reduction Surgery (Clitoropexy) in Islamic Jurisprudence Resolution No. 221 (5/23): Intellectual and Operational Procedures to Confront Fanaticism, Extremism, and Present-Day Terrorism in Different Areas and Fields 539 Resolution No. 222 (6/23): Banks' Privileges to Current Account Customers from a Shariah Perspective Resolution No. 223 (7/23): Doctor's Liability for Non-Intentional Medical Errors from an Islamic Perspective Resolution No. 224 (8/23): Hedging in Financial Transactions: Principles and Rulings 550 Resolution No. 225 (9/23): On the Ḥalāl Questions of the Standards and Metrology Institute for Islamic Countries (SMIIC) Resolution No. 226 (10/23): Majority and Subordination in Financial Transactions: Cases, Criteria, and Conditions for their Achievement Resolution No. 227 (11/23): Implications of the Marriage Contract on Spouses Ownership 558 Resolution No. 228 (12/23): Regarding the Suggestions of the Committee established by the Secretariat of the Academy to research some Ṣukūk issues Resolution No. 229 (13/23): Madinah Declaration on Gracious Coexistence in the Shade of Islam Resolutions and Recommendations of the 24th Session of the Council of the International Islamic Fiqh Academy (Dubai, United Arab Emirates · 7-9 Rabī' al-Awwal 1440/4-6 November 2019) Resolution No. 230 (1/24): Smart Contracts: Activation and Reversal Methods(Study of Smart Contracts and the Extent of their Relation to Cryptocurrency) Resolution No. 231 (2/24): Inflation and the Changing Value of Currency

-Resolution No. 232 (3/24): FIDIC Contracts (International Federation of Consulting Engineers' Contracts Templates) Resolution No. 233 (4/24): Tolerance in Islam: Social, International Necessity and Effects .
-58 Resolution No. 234 (5/24): Achieving Food and Water Security, Most Critical Problems and their Effects on the Future Challenges of the Ummah Resolution No. 235 (6/24): Human Genome and Future Bioengineering: Review of IIFA Resolutions, their Practical Results, Updates and Challenges Resolution No. 236 (7/24): The Role of Religious Education in Promoting Peace 58 Resolution No. 237 (8/24): Electronic Currencies Resolution No. 238 (9/24): Hedging Transactions in Islamic Financial Institutions
+Resolution No. 220 (4/23): Clitoral Hood Reduction Surgery (Clitoropexy) in Islamic Jurisprudence Resolution No. 221 (5/23): Intellectual and Operational Procedures to Confront Fanaticism, Extremism, and Present-Day Terrorism in Different Areas and Fields 547 Resolution No. 222 (6/23): Banks' Privileges to Current Account Customers from a Shariah Perspective Resolution No. 223 (7/23): Doctor's Liability for Non-Intentional Medical Errors from an Islamic Perspective Resolution No. 224 (8/23): Hedging in Financial Transactions: Principles and Rulings 558 Resolution No. 225 (9/23): On the Ḥalāl Questions of the Standards and Metrology Institute for Islamic Countries (SMIIC) Resolution No. 226 (10/23): Majority and Subordination in Financial Transactions: Cases, Criteria, and Conditions for their Achievement Resolution No. 227 (11/23): Implications of the Marriage Contract on Spouses Ownership Resolution No. 228 (12/23): Regarding the Suggestions of the Committee established by the Secretariat of the Academy to research some Ṣukūk issues Resolution No. 229 (13/23): Madinah Declaration on Gracious Coexistence in the Shade of Islam Madinah Declaration on Gracious Coexistence in the Shade of Islam569 Resolutions and Recommendations of the 24th Session of the Council of the International Islamic Fiqh Academy (Dubai, United Arab Emirates · 7-9 Rabī' al-Awwal 1440/4-6 November 2019) Resolution No. 230 (1/24): Smart Contracts: Activation and Reversal Methods(Study of Smart Contracts and the Extent of their Relation to Cryptocurrency) Resolution No. 231 (2/24): Inflation and the Changing Value of Currency Resolution No. 233 (4/24): Tolerance in Islam: Social, International Necessity and Effects .
+589 Resolution No. 234 (5/24): Achieving Food and Water Security, Most Critical Problems and their Effects on the Future Challenges of the Ummah Resolution No. 235 (6/24): Human Genome and Future Bioengineering: Review of IIFA Resolutions, their Practical Results, Updates and Challenges Resolution No. 236 (7/24): The Role of Religious Education in Promoting Peace 595 Resolution No. 237 (8/24): Electronic Currencies Resolution No. 238 (9/24): Hedging Transactions in Islamic Financial Institutions 600